Wild camping kayak trip in Dorset

 Once we all finished we were ready to head back to Swanage.
 We took it easy and paddled at a slower pace today.
 There was no wind at all so the water was very flat.
 This gave us the chance to explore more of the coastline and have some fun paddling under arches and into some caves.
 We even stopped for a swim and snorkelling close to Old Harry Rocks.
 We had another quick stop at a beach, where we could have some snack (no facilities just food we brought with us) or go for a swim.
 At about 1:30 pm we arrived back to Swanage.

-What to pack: There is an excessive packing list on the company’s website, which talks about everything you need to take with you in detail.
+What to pack: There is an excessive packing list on the company’s website, which talks about everything you need to take with you in detail, including some eco-friendly travel products.

 The company will provide you with kayaks, bouncy aid and paddles, but you will need to take your own camping equipment and food with you.